DrKJeff16/project.nvim/README.md

   --- ---
   logging = false,

-  ---Determines in what filetypes/buftypes the plugin won't execute.
+  ---Determines in what filetypes/buftypes will the plugin be disabled in.
   ---It's a table with two fields:
   ---
   --- - `ft` for filetypes to exclude